eliranrefael/FileAutoAct/README.md

 The current goal is to develop more tests that will ensure stability, reliability, and concurrency while performing more resource-consuming actions on the new files.

 **October's Task List**
-- [] Multiple file extensions filter
+- [v] Multiple file extensions filter
 - [] Add a queue for predefining and monitoring parallel work
 - [] Performance test on heavy load action
 - [] Develop more extreme scenarios tests
-- [] Create a user initiation shell dialog script for initiating, predefining, and editing automation jobs on startup
+- [] Create a user interface using shell dialog script for initiating, preconfigurations, and start on startup option

  ### :bow_and_arrow: Future Goals